• Home

 The last step is to update the Kepler data.
 As stated above, the internal functions of WXtoImg for updating Kepler data stopped working.
 You either need to update the data manually, or use one of the solutions from the section below.

-To install the 64-Bit version of WXtoImg on Linux use the following command:
+To install WXtoImg using the TAR.GZ archive instead, use the following command:

 To start the software with a graphical user interface type xwxtoimg.